How to ensure a successful Salesforce implementation?

 How to set up a powerful training and adoption program?

-After having released the training program and the Salesforce solution is ready to go-live, onboarding and training your people is crucial for success.
+Once the Salesforce solution is ready to go-live, onboarding and training your people is crucial for success.
 The main objectives you have are improving user behavior, accelerating Salesforce adoption, driving business processes and increasing the quality of data.
 For reaching these goals, Whatfix suggests a 5-step training approach.

 Step #1 Design a strategy